compostbrain/go-tournament-manager/README.md

 # UI
 - Use Materialize-sass

-# TODOS
+# TODOS PlayersController
 - remove stone_color attribute from players
+- players = Player.where(id: params[:tournament][:player_ids])
+- PlayersController#pair method: change players assignment to active players with tournament_registration status if final and round_statuse of active

+# TODOS PairingTool
+- prevent players from receiving byes if they already had a bye from Swissper
+- first round should be paired by split and shift

 # Database set-up
 -  enter in CL: